 Model and journalist Cynthea Corfah shares her experience on life with eczema and how she redefined her concept of beauty.

-Author Jeremy Paredes is a NEA Ambassador.
-Learn more and join NEA Ambassadors.
+Jarett Anderson is a NEA Ambassador.
+Learn more and join NEA Ambassadors today.